 The major in Economics leads to the Bachelor of Arts in Economics.
 Students are encouraged to download the Program Requirement Worksheet for Economics to track their progress.
 The major curriculum is published below.

-Students majoring in a different program, may have the option to elect an academic minor in economics.
-Students interested in completing the minor should review the minor curriculum below.
+Students majoring in a different program may have the option of electing an academic minor in Economics.
+Students interested in pursuing the minor should review the minor curriculum outlined below.

 Students must receive grades of C or better in all courses taken to meet the requirements for the major or minor.

 Completion of the major in Economics requires 13 courses, distributed as follows: